-Formal responses on the application were received from Councils Development Engineer on the 23 September 2016, Council's Environment and Health Manager on 28 October 2016, Council's Heritage Advisor on 8 November 2016, and Council's Traffic and Transport Manager on 15 November 2016.
+Formal responses on the application were received from Council's Development Engineer on 23 September 2016, Council's Environment and Health Manager on 28 October 2016, Council's Heritage Advisor on 8 November 2016, and Council's Traffic and Transport Manager on 15 November 2016.

-Subsequent revised submissions were submitted on 19 April 2017 and 6 July 2017, which revised the proposal, increasing the maximum building height by 15.02m, providing a setback to the southern boundary of the residential tower, partial provision of a through-site link between Burwood and Burleigh Roads.
-The height was increased to relocate residential
+A subsequent submission was submitted 19 April 2017, which revised the proposal, increasing the maximum building height by 15.02m, providing a setback to the southern boundary of the residential tower, and partial provision of a through-site link between Burwood Road and Burleigh Street.
+The height was increased to relocate the residential floor space lost by incorporating the southern setback.

-This revised applications were placed on public notification on 2 June 2017 closing 23 June 2017 and 20 July 2017, closing on 10 August 2017 in accordance with BDCP 2013.
-Additional comments were also sort from the statutory consultees.
+The revised applications were placed on public notification on 2 June 2017, closing on 23 June 2017, and 20 July 2017 closing on 10 August 2017 in accordance with BDCP 2013.
+Additional comments were also sought of the statutory consultees.

 A panel briefing was undertaken 13 July 2017, and subsequently, the Applicant submitted a direct request to the Planning Panel seeking extra time to allow an additional revision of the DA submission.
-Further revised plans were received by Council on 19 September 2017, these plans have not been the subject of further notification.